shybyte/zig-micro-game/README.md

 For debugging purposes its helpful to enable DEBUG in [config.zig](./src/config.zig).

-If you don't need sound you, can disable it by setting ENABLE_SOUND in [config.zig](./src/config.zig) to false.
+If you don't need sound, you can disable it by setting ENABLE_SOUND in [config.zig](./src/config.zig) to false.

 ## Inspired by